On generalized Namioka spaces and joint continuity of functions on product of spaces: Introduction

-In Ellis \cite[Thm.~1]{E57} $G$ and $X$ are both presupposed to be locally compact Hausdorff spaces.
-See Theorem~\ref{5.1.11} in $\S$\ref{s5.1} for another variation of Ellis' joint continuity theorem by considering only countably compact phase spaces.
+Theorem~\ref{1.2} is already a generalization of the classic joint continuity theorem of R. Ellis (1957) \cite[Thm.~1]{E57}, since any locally compact Hausdorff semitopological group is an $\mathcal{N}$-space (cf.~\cite{N74} or Lem.~\ref{3.2}) and $G$ and $X$ in \cite[Thm.~1]{E57} are both presupposed to be locally compact Hausdorff spaces.
+See Theorem~\ref{4.1.11} in $\S$\ref{s4.1} for another variation of Ellis' joint continuity theorem by considering only countably compact phase spaces.

-\begin{MT} In this paper we shall mainly prove the following sufficient conditions for the $\mathcal{N}$-property or g.$\mathcal{N}$-property: \begin{enumerate}[\textbf{(1)}] \item[\textbf{(1)}] If $X$ is a non-meager (resp.~Baire) open subspace of the product of a family of separable spaces, then $X$ is a g.$\mathcal{N}$-space (resp. an $\mathcal{N}$-space).
+\begin{MT} We note that the class of $\tau$-well $\alpha$-favorable spaces of Christensen is closed under arbitrary products (cf.~Christensen 1981 \cite{C81}).
+In this paper we shall mainly prove the following sufficient conditions for the $\mathcal{N}$-property or g$\mathcal{N}$-property of products: \begin{enumerate}[\textbf{(1)}] \item[\textbf{(1)}] {\it If $X$ is a non-meager (resp.~Baire) open subspace of the product of a family of separable spaces, then $X$ is a g$\mathcal{N}$-space (resp. an $\mathcal{N}$-space).}